“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Great Dane Facts About Its Life Span
+Great Dane Nutrition Facts

 Great Dane’s life span is shorter as compared to many small dog breeds.
 As any lay man would think that being big means strength which would intrinsically ensure long life span.
 But it is surely not the case for Great Dane dog.

 The average life span of the breed is 8 years.
 And if you would be lucky your Dane might live up to 10 years at maximum.